 Reckless Halloween Pranks

 In 2010, high school teacher in Taunton, Massachusetts, landed himself in hot water after a Halloween prank went horribly wrong.
 While in class two days before Halloween, a 15-year-old student followed his teacher’s instruction to answer a knock at the door.
-Moments later, the boy was seriously injured after he turned to flee what he uncovered behind the door: a teacher wearing a mask and wielding chainsaw.
+Moments later, the boy was seriously injured after he turned to flee what he uncovered behind the door: a teacher wearing a mask and wielding a chainsaw.
 Unsurprisingly, as a result of the student’s injuries, his parents sued the school board for damages.

 Thoughtless Halloween Presumptions